Our Vision, Mission & History

 We have an unwavering vision of a healthy, thriving, sustainable Eastern Connecticut for all who live and work here.

-To put philanthropy into action to help address the needs and interests of our Eastern Connecticut communities, while fulfilling the passions of our donors.
+To put philanthropy into action to help address the needs, rights and interests of our communities in Eastern Connecticut while fulfilling the passions of our donors.

 Integrity, Inclusivity, Respect, Courage, Collaboration, Transparency and Accountability.

 |Founding Officers of Pequot Community Foundation, L to R: Thomas Trask Wetmore III, Benjamin A. Levinson, Francis J. Pavetti, Esq., Mary A. Doherty, and Robert W. Marrion, Esq.